kerrtravers/term/README.md

 - Status - Open-Source
 - Website - www.iterm2.com

+#### Hyper
+Hyper is a MIT-licensed terminal emulator developed by ZEIT.
+It has a library of Plugins and Themes and is actively maintained.

+- Platfrom - Windows, Linux & MacOS
+- Price - Free
+- Status - Open-Source
+- Website - www.hyper.is

 #### ConEmu
 ConEmu is a free and open-source tabbed terminal emulator.
 It presents multiple consoles and simple GUI applications as one customizable GUI window with tabs and a status bar.
 ComEmu is a great emulator if you want to keep a similar style to command prompt.